 What does a nurse attorney do?

+A nurse attorney ensures agencies are following healthcare procedures so that each patient receives the best care possible.
 Patient outcomes depend on healthcare that is delivered according to safe practices.
 This requires medical professionals to strictly adhere to laws and regulations governing healthcare.
 Healthcare and law often intertwine, requiring the expertise of someone familiar with both.
 Some of the ways nurse attorneys use their skills include:

 - Lobbying on behalf of healthcare organizations